Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - EF Core features:

-  - O/RM (object-relational mapper)
+  - O/RM (object-relational mapper) (Database table convert to classes and opposit way, column convert to Properties and oposite way)
-  - Open-source
+  - Open-source (entire code can be found in Git Hub repository)
   - Lightweight
-  - Extensible
+  - Extensible (many extentions and nuget packages)
   - Support Async

+EF Core approach:

+- Code first
+- Db first

+All the packages of this Entity Framework Core are available in nuget (official website of all the packages) To install --> dotnet add package PackageName

-- To work with SQL Server database: (we need to install)
+#### To work with SQL Server database: (we need to install)

 - Microsoft.EntityFrameworkCore
 - Microsoft.EntityFrameworkCore.Relational
 - Microsoft.EntityFrameworkCore.SqlServer //<-- this package has dependancy of Microsoft.EntityFrameworkCore, Microsoft.EntityFrameworkCore.Relational and will instal them automatically
 - Microsoft.EntityFrameworkCore.Tools
 - Microsoft.EntityFrameworkCore.Design

 - By creating Data folder and BookStoreContext.cs class --> then by using these commands it will create database and create tables:

 1. ```bash
     dotnet ef migrations add AnyMigrationsName  //<--to add changes to database